isomerpages/gb-assist/_productivity-solutions-grant/7d-ahrms-v3.0-pkgd-unlimitedusers.md

 #### Details of Solution

-<a href="/images/psg-pdf/EPOS-EnhancedPOSVersion2-Package1.pdf" target="_blank" style="color:#037e8a">Click here for the PDF copy of the quotation</a>
+Click <a href="/images/psg-pdf/Test PSG solution display.xls" style="color:#037e8a">here</a> to download a copy of the quotation.

 #### Eligibility Criteria